-The university offers an exceptional blend of education programs from post secondary level through BSc, MSc, and doctoral programs.
+The university offers an exceptional blend of education programs from post-secondary level through BSc, MSc, and doctoral programs.
 Students may choose from various fields of study which absolutely meet or exceed European scale and quality standards.
 Regarding agricultural sciences, natural resource management, and environmental sciences the Faculty of Agricultural and Environmental Sciences offers the best education and research opportunities for international students and visiting scientist.
 Graduates can use their highly respected diplomas in many different fields of economy.
 Szent Istvàn University and Corvinus University have merged.

 Warsaw University of Life Sciences

-WULS-SGGW, with its nearly 200-year tradition is one of the oldest and the largest universities in Poland.
+WULS-SGGW, with its nearly 200-year tradition, is one of the oldest and the largest universities in Poland.
 It is also one of the most modern universities, where tradition and modernity meet.
-The campus has a historic part, with an 18th century palace, and a contemporary part where all faculty buildings and dormitories are situated.
+The campus has a historic part, with an 18th-century palace, and a contemporary part where all faculty buildings and dormitories are situated.
 WULS-SGGW offers good facilities and infrastructure in one place.
-On our 65-hectare main campus we have 9 dormitories, a modern library, a computer centre, a sports centre (with tennis courts, a sports hall and a swimming pool) a language centre, a veterinary clinic and much more.
+On our 65-hectare main campus, we have 9 dormitories, a modern library, a computer centre, a sports centre (with tennis courts, a sports hall and a swimming pool) a language centre, a veterinary clinic and much more.
 The campus is located in the southern part of Warsaw and can be easily reached from the city centre by subway or by bus.
 Over 1,200 university teachers and instructors make sure that you will gain plenty of knowledge and practical skills.
 At present, the university consists of 13 faculties and 5 interfaculty units; there are 27,000 students enrolled.
-WULS-SGGW has been declared number one in the rankings of life science universities in Poland, and has always been in the top ten of Polish universities.
+WULS-SGGW has been declared number one in the rankings of life science universities in Poland and has always been in the top ten of Polish universities.

 USAMV - University of Agricultural Sciences and Veterinary Medicine Cluj-Napoca

 The University of Agricultural Sciences and Veterinary Medicine Cluj-Napoca, located in the “heart” of Transylvania, Romania is celebrations soon 145 years of higher education in the Central-East European area.
 The university includes 5 faculties (Agriculture, Horticulture, Food Science and Technology, Animal Science and Biotechnology, Veterinary Medicine) with more than 7000 students ( BSc + MSc + PhD), 24 BSc programs, 22 MSc programs, 2 doctoral schools, 9 LonglifeLife learning programs, Erasmus students, more than 200 per year.
-The university staff has a prestigious activity and recognition at national and international level, as academy members, members of International Commissions (including EU experts), members of ICA ( International Consortium on Agriculture) and CASEE ( ICA- branch for Central and East European Countries), AUF ( Agence Universitaire Francophone), etc.
+The university staff has a prestigious activity and recognition at the national and international level, as academy members, members of International Commissions (including EU experts), members of ICA ( International Consortium on Agriculture) and CASEE ( ICA- branch for Central and East European Countries), AUF ( Agence Universitaire Francophone), etc.

 USAMV - University of Agricultural Sciences and Veterinary Medicine Bucuresti

 The University of Agronomic Sciences and Veterinary Medicine in Bucharest (UASVMB) is one of the oldest education institutions in Romania.
 It was established upon the initiative of the Prince of Walachia, Barbu Dimitrie Stirbei, who, in 1852, decided to establish “The Agricultural Institute in Pantelimon”.
-Nowadays, The University of Agronomic Sciences and Veterinary Medicine in Bucharest is a modern education institution with all higher education forms, ranging from BSc, to MSc and PhD studies.
+Nowadays, The University of Agronomic Sciences and Veterinary Medicine in Bucharest is a modern education institution with all higher education forms, ranging from BSc to MSc and PhD studies.

 The UASVM Bucharest includes seven faculties in its structure: